Head Lice in Children

-If you find nits or adult lice crawling around your child’s scalp, contact the lice removal experts at Lice Treatment Solutions in Houston today.
+If you find nits or adult lice crawling around your child’s scalp, then contact the lice removal experts at Lice Treatment Solutions in Houston today.

-Choose A Method Of Lice Removal
+Choose a Method of Lice Removal

 While many parents like to use over-the-counter pesticides to rid their children of lice, our lice removal experts strongly advise you not to use these products.
 Pesticides can easily be absorbed in your child’s skin, which is the largest organ in their body.
 When a pesticide is applied to the skin and scalp, harmful chemicals can pass through their bloodstream, causing harm to your child’s brain development and more.
-Lice have also grown to become pesticide resistant, which means they have the ability to combat and defeat over-the-counter pesticides.
+Lice have also become pesticide resistant, which means they have the ability to combat and defeat over-the-counter pesticides.

 At Lice Treatment Solutions in Houston, we understand how serious the effects of pesticides can be to children, which is why we offer a variety of natural and non-toxic head lice solutions to effectively eliminate lice from your head and scalp.

-Check Everyone In Your Household For Lice
+Check Everyone in Your Household for Lice

 Before you treat your child for head lice, it’s important to make sure no one else in your household has contracted lice.
 This will give you an opportunity to treat everyone that has been infected without having to worry about passing lice back and forth.
 Parents should also consider washing bedding and clothing used by anyone with lice in the 48 hours before treatment.